You're doing salsa wrong.

 I finally brought up salsa macha at the end of the conversation.
 “I mean, I’m from Veracruz, so I love it,” Guzmán told me, reminding me that the condiment comes from his home state on the Gulf of Mexico.
 He loves that it’s so different than the tomatoes-and-fresh jalapeños palate of salsa we are used to finding in the United States.

 The salsa macha he serves at Nopalito (recipe below) highlights his beloved árbol chilies and sunflower seeds.
 He briefly toasts the peppers, rehydrates them in hot water, and then blends them with olive oil into an almost smooth emulsion, along with a lashing of white vinegar.
 The version I’ve developed over the years is coarser than Guzmán’s—I don’t rehydrate the chilies—and while I use árboles, I also lean heavily on my beloved moritas, adding some smoke to the fire.
 In the version described below, I used peanuts as the chosen nut, which as Guzmán noted in our conversation is the standard; although sesame seeds are also common, as are pumpkin seeds (pepitas).
+I’ve also used walnuts and almonds to good effect.

 In my kitchen this week, I whipped up the macha recipe from the Nopalito cookbook alongside my household standard.
 My conclusion: Guzmán’s is more refined and balanced, brightened by the vinegar, which also seems to draw out a light sweetness from the árboles.
 Mine is blunter and more direct.
 Guzmán’s macha knits spice into a complex harmony of flavors; mine is a punk-rock blast of heat and smoke.
 I’ve encountered both versions in my travels in Mexico.
 Like dried chilies themselves, the varieties of macha are vast—and glorious.